 “If you don’t own gold… there is no sensible reason other than you don’t know history or you don’t know the economics of it.” – Ray Dalio

-We’ve advised Stockspot clients to have an allocation to gold via the GOLD exchange traded fund (ETF) since 2014.
+Stockspot Portfolios have included an allocation to gold via the GOLD exchange traded fund (ETF) since 2014.
 The GOLD ETF is physically backed by gold bullion which is stored in a vault in London.
-It’s unhedged so investors benefit from a falling Australian dollar.
+It’s unhedged so investors are also protected from a falling Australian dollar.

 In late 2017 we increased the GOLD ETF allocation from 10% to 12.3% for all client portfolios because we identified the need for more exposure.
-The negative correlation between shares and bonds had weakened which meant that bonds may not provide as much of a cushion in a share market correction scenario.
+The negative correlation between shares and bonds had weakened, which meant that bonds wouldn’t provide as much of a cushion in a share market correction scenario.

-Harry Markowitz won the 1990 Nobel Prize in Economics by showing how to achieve the best return potential by combining assets with a negative relationship to each other (correlation).
+Harry Markowitz won the 1990 Nobel Prize in Economics by showing how to achieve the best return potential by combining assets with a negative relationship to each other (negative correlation).

 His seminal work, Modern Portfolio Theory (MPT), continues to be the best regarded theory for managing portfolios, and is how we approach building portfolios.